harshita2201301024/obsidian/data/Startup/Shilpa.md

 1. She will be happy working in ranchi but not sure about aakash
 2. Good Weather and Good Environment
 3. Family Time
+4. We will be saving 3 Lakh Per month

+**Cons**
-4. Not Much Career Growth
+ 1. Not Much Career Growth

 <mark style="background: #BBFABBA6;">Start own Business</mark>